To be added to the waiting list for future courses, please contact us via email@example.com

 About the course

-This 10-week online course supports you to develop and lead your own sustainability action project and will focus on individual growth in a team-based environment.
+This 10-week course supports you to develop and lead your own sustainability action project and will focus on individual growth in a team-based environment.

 Environmental Leaders course